DevGod6969/Newer-Mavoric/README.md

   </p>
 </div>

+## Notice
+Mavoric is not longer maintained and here for legacy purposes.

 ## Information
 Mavoric is a plugin designed to enforce the generic functions of MC:BE.
 Mavoric is designed to execute and enforce